spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/keeping-a-project-upgradable.md

 ## 5. Update your project

 After passing an evaluation successfully, you can safely take minor and patch updates.
-If the project is enrolled into PaaS+, the updates will be applied automatically during the next deployment.
+If the project is enrolled into PaaS+, the updates will be provided automatically.